 Finally, students of social and urban policy should have a more in-depth understanding of a particular policy domain such as education, health, labor, poverty, criminal justice, housing, urban land-use planning and urban economic development.
 While these areas share a common concern with the enhancement and protection of social well-being, each area also involves some important and unique policy analytic, political and managerial issues.
 An understanding of these unique issues is critical to the effective practice in each area.

-The Social and Urban Policy concentration adds two courses to the current requirements for the Masters in Public Policy degree but offers a variety of options to meet those added requirements, some U.S. oriented and others comparative.
-In addition, another course is strongly recommended but not required.
-The requirements are listed below with an “*” next to the two added courses.
+The Social and Urban Policy concentration adds three courses to the current requirements for the Masters in Public Policy degree but offers a variety of options to meet those added requirements, some U.S. oriented and others comparative.